dsksh/icpx10/README.md

 # ICPX10

-ICPX10 is a parallel interval-based numerical constraint solver implemented with X10.
+ICPX10 is a parallel interval-based numerical constraint solver implemented with X10 and IBEX.

 ## Requirements